projectceladon/celadon-documentation/source/getting_started/build-source.rst

     $ lunch celadon-userdebug

-The following command selects **celadon_ivi-userdebug** as the lunch target for building the `Android 10 <https://www.android.com/android-10/>`_ Pre-Production Early Release image with IVI UI:
+The following command selects **celadon_ivi-userdebug** as the lunch target for building the `Android 10 <https://www.android.com/android-10/>`_ Pre-Production Release image with IVI UI:

 .. code-block:: bash